d2dynamo/luxbringer_api/readme.md

 Retrieve basic champion stats

 TODO:
-Retrieve detailed champion info which includes base stats and ability stats
+Retrieve detailed champion info which includes base stats and ability stats (Ability data is not included in the champion.json.
+Ability data is included in each champion's json in data/en_US/champion/[CHAMPION_NAME].json).

-Fix the damn datadragon updater so it doesnt need you to create two directories before it updates once Also,ddragon file importers have ddragon version hardcoded, store ddragon version as env variable? actually should just probably do 'global.' on this one
+Fix the damn datadragon updater so it doesnt need you to create two directories before it updates once.
+Also, datadragon file importers have ddragon version hardcoded, store ddragon version as env variable? actually should just probably do 'global.' on this one.

+Separate all sorter functions into separate files? sorter.js will have over 700 lines and 12 exported functions once detailed champion sorter is added.